-It is important that pre-teens, their parents and teachers understand three factors that are responsible for many brain function and behavior difficulties during adolescence: Hormonal changes affect brain functions.
+It is important that pre-teens, their parents and teachers understand three factors that are responsible for many brain function and behaviour difficulties during adolescence: Hormonal changes affect brain functions.
 Our human brain makes mistakes.
 It can be easily confused.

 These three issues can make everyday upsets bigger problems for adolescents since at this time of life our brains become more sensitive and confused by the stress of emotional pain.
 Since we all go through adolescence, pre-teens and teenagers they need to be aware of coping challenges during this period that often make it difficult for them to get over emotional stress.
 Pre-teen students can strengthen their coping ability not just to feel better, but so their amazing thinking brain can help them learn more about how to get over upsets more easily.
 Too often emotional upsets and stress cloud our ability to learn, pay attention and concentrate.
 Stress also makes it more difficult for the adolescent to adjust and cope as new challenges occur during the second decade of life.
 So let’s begin by examining factors that affect our ability to cope with stress.